48 Stories & Case Studies of Successful Bloggers

 30. Food Truck Empire ($64.8K/year)

-Brett Lindenberg (from California, USA) started Food Truck Empire about 9 years ago.
+Brett Lindenberg (from California, USA) started Food Truck Empire over 9 years ago.

 My name is Brett Lindenberg and I started the mobile food entrepreneurship blog FoodTruckEmpire.com out of my one-bedroom apartment in St. Paul, Minnesota back in 2014.
 The first ever podcast recorded for the blog was with a hot dog vendor I found on YouTube.
 Fast forward to 2019 and I’ve now done over 100 interviews with food entrepreneurs.